American Staffordshire Terrier vs Pitbull – which is your favorite?

 Owners of the American Staffordshire Terrier should also watch out for cerebellar ataxia.
 This condition is a genetic brain disorder that causes muscular degeneration.

 The Staffordshire Bull Terrier is prone to a hereditary metabolic disorder called L-2-Hydroxyglutaric Aciduria.
 This issue can cause seizures, ataxia, dementia, and tremors.

 These three issues will also affect the Miniature Bull Terriers.

 American Staffordshire Terriers and other Pitbull breeds all have dense, short coats.
 So, they don’t have intense grooming needs.

 Regular grooming and bathing will keep their coat looking shiny and healthy, and help you to keep on top of shedding.

 All five Pitbull breeds need a great diet.
-Because these dogs are prone to allergies, you might need to choose a food designed for dogs with sensitive stomachs or sensitive skin.
+But these dogs are prone to allergies.
+So, you might need to choose a food designed for dogs with sensitive stomachs or sensitive skin.

 American Staffordshire Terrier and Pitbull Puppies

 The same rules apply when looking for Amstaff or Pitbull puppies.
 The most important thing is to choose a responsible breeder.